-The PSATTM 8/9 is designed to be taken as you start your high school journey.
+The PSAT[TM] 8/9 is designed to be taken as you start your high school journey.
 It will help you understand your current knowledge and skills and how to reach your goals.
 Your results will help establish a baseline as you start your high school journey, and help your teachers focus classroom instruction to support your growth.
 You'll also get guidance to help you explore careers that match your interests and skills and information to help you search for colleges.
 We've created this guide to help you:

-- Become familiar with the test and the BluebookTM testing application so you know what to expect on test day. - Learn about the structure of the test, how to prepare for it, and how it is scored. - Be aware of what you need to know about taking this test and provide you with an opportunity to review the PSAT 8/9 Testing Rules (which you can preview later in this guide).
-You will be required to review and agree to the Testing Rules in Bluebook before testing.
+- Become familiar with the test and the BluebookTM testing application so you know what to expect on test day. - Learn about the structure of the test, how to prepare for it, and how it is scored. - Preview the PSAT 8/9 Testing Rules.
+You will be required to review and agree to the Testing Rules in Bluebook before testing and you should review them in this guide ahead of time.

 IMPORTANT: You will be bound by the Testing Rules as they exist on test day.
-Prior to testing you must review any updates to these Testing Rules, which are available at cb.org/psat89-rules.
+Prior to testing, you must review any updates to these Testing Rules, which are available at cb.org/psat89-rules.